 - The use of L1 in EFL classes hinders the provision of enough comprehensible input, a prerequisite for acquiring any language.

 The bilingual approach

-The monolingual approach has been criticised by many teachers who find that the use of L1 in EFL classes is beneficial at various levels.
+The monolingual approach has been criticized by many teachers who find that the use of L1 in EFL classes is beneficial at various levels.
 This point of view is expressed clearly by Sheelagh Deller and Mario Rinvolucri (2003) in their book Using the Mother Tongue and earlier by Atkinson (1987).
 More recently Widdowson (2003) also called for an explicitly bilingual approach.

 L1 has long been considered as a lower language and a source of errors.
-This view is now being criticised because EFL teachers have become aware of the significance of L1.
+This view is now being criticized because EFL teachers have become aware of the significance of L1.
 Vivian Cook (2001) writes about the mother tongue in EFL classes as

 “a door that has been firmly shut in language teaching for over a hundred years.”

 When students come to the classroom they don’t come out of the blue; they come “loaded” with their native language and cultural heritage that nobody must deny or underestimate.
 EFL teachers working with monolingual students at lower levels of English proficiency find the prohibition of the mother tongue to be practically impossible.
 So instead of looking at the students’ native language and cultural background as inferior or a source of errors, they must be used as a tool to maximize foreign language learning.
 It’s worth noting that the use of L1 in EFL classes is just a “rehabilitation” of those “students who were forced to smuggle their bilingual dictionaries into classrooms and hide them under the table.”
 The mother tongue represents a powerful resource that can be used in several ways to enhance learning but it must always be used in a principled way.
 Sheelagh Deller and Mario Rinvolucri’s book Using the Mother Tongue, which provides practical L1 activities, shows that judicious use of L1 can maximize language learning.